FMMT666/launchpad.py/README.md

 ---
 ## NEWS

+### CHANGES 2015/02/21:

+    - Support for multiple Launchpads now finally built in.
+Use 'em all: lp1 = launchpad.Launchpad() lp2 = launchpad.Launchpad()
+        lp1.Open(0)
+        lp2.Open(1)

 ### CHANGES 2015/02/18:

-    - Added option to select a Launchpads if more than one is attached.
+    - Added option to select a Launchpad if more than one is attached.
-      Notice that simultaneous operation of multiple Launchpads is _not_ implemented yet (but will be shortly ;-)
+      Also supports search for a device string, e.g. "Mini".
     - Added optional parameters <number> and <name> to Open()